 Consider whether you really do benefit from dust mite control methods

 People with asthma often tell us what methods they have tried to reduce the number of house dust mites in their homes.
-These include pesticides that kill mites (acaricides), mattress and pillow case protectors, regular vacuuming, good ventilation, freezing soft toys, 60 degree washes, air filters and purifiers.
-Some people have told us these methods have helped them or their children, but unfortunately, there's no firm evidence they work.
+These include pesticides that kill mites (acaricides), regular vacuuming, good ventilation, freezing soft toys, 60 degree washes, air filters and purifiers.
+Some people have told us these methods have helped them or their children, but unfortunately, there’s no consistent evidence they work.

-In fact, research has shown there's not a lot you can do to make a useful difference to the number of dust mites in your home, especially in the UK climate (dust mites thrive in damp environments).
-So before you start trying methods that can be expensive, take up a lot of time and are hard to maintain, speak to your GP or asthma nurse to find out whether they think it is worthwhile.
-And if you try these suggestions and it makes no difference to your symptoms, you don't need to continue with them.
-Your time and effort is better spent focusing on taking your asthma medicines as prescribed, to help reduce your likelihood of reacting to your triggers.
+In general, research has shown there’s not a lot you can do to make a useful difference to the number of dust mites in your home – especially in the UK climate (dust mites thrive in damp environments).
+So before you spend a lot of money or commit to time-consuming new habits, why not speak to your GP or asthma nurse to help you work out if it’s worth trying.

 Asthma UK does not recommend ionisers

 Ionisers give out electrostatic charges to clean the air but there's no evidence that they improve asthma symptoms.
 Asthma UK doesn't recommend using an ioniser because some research shows that they increase night time cough in children.